 - Complete HIST 2010, HIST 2000, or POLS 1010 with a “C” or better grade

-- Complete one math requirements, taking MATH 1101 or Math 1102 with a “C” or better grade
+- Complete one math requirement, taking MATH 1101 or Math 1102 with a “C” or better grade

-- Complete two of three science courses, a minimum of one with a lab with a “C” or better grade from the approved courses listed on your DARS
+- Complete one of three science courses, a minimum of one with a lab with a “C” or better grade from the approved courses listed on your DARS

 - BCI and FBI background checks